TinyMUSH/TinyMUSH/README.md

 # Installation

 Since TinyMUSH 3.3 is currently in alpha, there will be bugs and time where the server will probably not even compile.
 But feel free to test and provide feedback.
-Here's a quick rundown on how to build the server (Tested on Ubuntu 20.04.1 LTS).
+Here's a quick rundown on how to build the server (Tested on Ubuntu 20.04.1 LTS and Mac OSX Big Sur).

+**Ubuntu / Debian:**

 ```sh
 # Install dependencies